britzbay/Spotfire-Assignment-Dashboard/README.md

      - Bubble overlay for weather events (e.g., hurricanes, heatwaves).
    - **Interactivity**:
      - Tooltips showing demographic and weather details for each state.

 ---
+## Handling User Interactions

+### **1. Synchronization**
+- All visualizations are interlinked, so user selections in one visualization automatically update others.
+- Example:
+  - Selecting `Texas` in the State filters all charts and tables to show data for Texas.

+### **2. Real-Time Calculations**
+- Using Spotfire data functions (Python scripts) to predict key metrics, such as:
+  - Actual vs Predited Economic Index.
+  - K_Means Clustering used to group data into clusters.

+### **3. Performance Optimization**
+To handle large datasets and ensure responsiveness:
+- Using Spotfire in-memory data tables for fast querying.
+- Calculations are pre-aggregated where possible, reducing runtime computations.

+---